Unsightly and uncomfortable, nobody wants to develop varicose veins. But keeping your blood flowing freely can help reduce your risk.

 When the small valves inside your veins stop working properly, the blood can’t flow properly around your body, so it collects in the veins.
 They’re more common amongst women thanks to female hormones, and your risk increases with age, as veins lose their elasticity.

-Other factors2 may also make varicose veins more likely:
+may also make varicose veins more likely:

 - family history